Skip to content

 Lanning Lee

-Aloha.
-I'm an author of prose and poetry living in Honolulu, Hawaiʻi.
-Please read with me, comment, and share your own writing.
+Aloha and e komo mai.
+I'm an author of prose and poetry born and raised in Honolulu, Hawaiʻi.
+I publish a daily rough draft here on my author site.
+Please read with me, comment, and please share your own writing.
+Mahalo for reading, and a hui hou.

 • About Me